 Location and Facilities

-As far as facilities go, this is another area where variability between schools is large.
+As far as facilities go, this is another area where the variability between schools is large.
 The top-notch school facilities in Panama typically include athletic facilities, pools, and very modern, high tech classrooms.
-Most Panama schools also provide either in-house or independently contracted transportation services as well as catering (often at an additional cost).
+Most Panama schools also provide either in-house or contracted transportation services as well as catering.
+(Often at an additional cost).

 School Admission Costs